Green heat for industries: renewables production is booming, now storage becomes strategic

 by Letizia Magaldi, Magaldi Green Energy Executive Vice President

 It's enough to put together a couple of data to understand how the energy world is changing - and fast.
 According to Bloomberg data, about a third of global investments (1.1 billion dollars in 2022) in low-carbon energy technologies were directed to the renewable energy sector.
 According to the IEA - International Energy Agency report, the world's total capacity of renewable energy is expected to double by 2027, becoming the primary source of global electricity production by 2025 and surpassing coal.
+We're seeing a revolution taking place right before our eyes.

 In Italy, the growth and penetration of renewable energy has been significant, considering that in 2010, only 356 Italian municipalities had electric or thermal plants based on renewables.
 According to a recent report by Legambiente, today there are